mdtuhinsheikh/mdtuhinsheikh.github.io/_pages/talks.md

 ---

 ## Talks/Presentation
+* "Methods for exploring prostate cancer risk due to multiple causes and longitudinal biomarkers in the presence of unknown causes", CHS Innovation Talk, Nov 14, 2024.

 * "Bayesian Joint Model for Longitudinal Biomarker and Competing Risks of Prostate Cancer with Cure Fraction, Accounting for Masked Causes," NESS 2024, May 20 -- 24, 2024.

 * "A Semicompeting Risks Model with an Application to UK Biobank Data to Identify Risk Factors for Diabetes Onset and Progression," ENAR 2024, Mar 10 -- 13, 2024.